-Donald Trump Blocks Anthony Fauci From Answering Question About Unproven Drug In ‘Chilling Moment’
+Donald Trump Blocks Anthony Fauci From Answering Question About Drug In ‘Chilling Moment,’ ‘WaPo’ Writer Says

 — Andrew Freedman (@afreedma) April 6, 2020

-While Fauci has answered the question several times, the president and he continue to be at odds over the medication.
+While Fauci has answered the question several times, he and the president remain at odds over the medication.

-In the past, Fauci has expressed the need for caution, saying that the drug could prove to be useful against the coronavirus, but it’s too early to tell.
+In the past, Fauci has expressed the need for caution, saying that the drug could prove to be useful against the coronavirus but that it’s too early to tell.

 “There have been cases that show there may be an effect and there are others to show there’s no effect, so I think in terms of science, I don’t think we can definitely say it works,” he said.

-Other doctors have said that they wouldn’t prescribe the medication to their patients yet, because it can have potentially fatal side effects.
+Other doctors have said that they wouldn’t prescribe the medication to their patients yet because it can have potentially fatal side effects.
 The drug can cause heart problems that can be fatal in those who have heart issues or are taking drugs that impact the heart’s rhythm.

-But Trump and several people in his administration have conveyed the message that the drug could be a miracle solution to the devastating pandemic.
-The Food and Drug Administration approved the drug for use against COVID-19 on an emergency basis despite a lack of scientific consensus on its efficacy.
+But Trump and several people in his administration have conveyed the message that the drug could be part of the solution to the devastating pandemic.
+The Food and Drug Administration approved the drug for use against COVID-19 on an emergency basis, despite a lack of scientific consensus on its efficacy.

 “What do I know?
 I’m not a doctor.
 But I have common sense,” Trump said at one point.